U.S., international authorities disrupt cybercrime organization responsible for $100M in damages

 “The only way to truly dismantle and disrupt these transnational networks is to do so in partnership,” he said.
 “In this case, simultaneous prosecution in four partner nations represents a paradigm change in how we prosecute cybercrime.”

 The gang infected computers with malware through spearfishing attacks that captured online banking information, including account numbers.
+GozNym members would then use the account information to siphon money.

 The Washington Times Comment Policy